 The Arrol-Johnston was built by George Johnston in Glasgow, these were some of the first cars ever built in the world.
 George Johnston was prosecuted and fined in 1896 for driving his car in St Enoch’s Square in Glasgow – when cars in Scotland were still considered to be steam locomotives.
 The story was told in the BBC Scotland programme “For The Man of Moderate Means” The company prospered and in 1912 built Britain’s first large ferro-concrete factory, to the Kahn, principles in Dumfries, it still stands today.
 A-J produced what was then the famous 15.9 car and soon became Britain’s fifth largest car producer.
 But the company failed in 1929 to the more mass produced cars made in the English Midlands by William Morris.

 An AC 3000 made in 1982 near Glasgow in series production.
 AC stands for Autocarriers from the early company name.
 Their most famous model was the Cobra, which later became an American muscle car.
 The AC Company had a long history of car making and a final AC the 3000ME was made after the Cobra ceased production in 1973.
 Initially built at the Thames Ditton Factory, 100 were made from 1979 onwards.
 Production was transferred to Hillington, near Glasgow in 1984, when AC Scotland was formed.
 Thirty-four more were built here, and they were probably the last production cars in Scotland.
 With a 3-litre V6 Ford engine imported from Africa, the car cost £13,881 in 1984.
-We believe that this is one of only 4 or 5 left in Scotland.
+We believe there are 4 ACs still running in Scotland.

 Albion were famous for producing commercial vehicles first in the Borders and then in Glasgow – the then self styled “Engineering Centre of the World” Their early cars were renown for their reliability and their speed.
 They ceased car production in 1912 with this model – a shrewd move.
 They then concentrated on the less “fashion conscious” lorry market and became world famous.
 The Albion company eventually moved to Bathgate, but was absorbed into British Leyland in the 70s – it is still in existence now producing axles.